facebookresearch/habitat-challenge/README.md

     wget https://dl.fbaipublicfiles.com/habitat/data/baselines/v1/ddppo_objectnav_habitat2022_challenge_baseline_v1.pth
     ```

-1. To submit your entry via EvalAI, you will need to build a docker file.
-We provide Dockerfiles ready to use with the DD-PPO baselines in `Objectnav_DDPPO_baseline.Dockerfile`.
+1. We provide Dockerfiles ready to use with the DD-PPO baselines in `Objectnav_DDPPO_baseline.Dockerfile`.
 For the sake of completeness, we describe how you can make your own Dockerfile below.
 If you just want to test the baseline code, feel free to skip this bullet because  ```Objectnav_DDPPO_baseline.Dockerfile``` is ready to use.
-    1. You may want to modify the `Objectnav_DDPPO_baseline.Dockerfile` to include PyTorch or other libraries.
-To install pytorch, ifcfg and tensorboard, add the following command to the Docker file:
+    1. You may want to modify the `Objectnav_DDPPO_baseline.Dockerfile` to include torchvision or other libraries.
+To install torchvision, ifcfg and tensorboard, add the following command to the Docker file:
         ```dockerfile
-        RUN /bin/bash -c ". activate habitat; pip install ifcfg torch tensorboard"
+        RUN /bin/bash -c ". activate habitat; pip install ifcfg torchvision tensorboard"
         ```
     1. You change which ```agent.py``` and which ``submission.sh`` script is used in the Docker, modify the following lines and replace the first agent.py or submission.sh with your new files.:
         ```dockerfile